 About Our Testing Process

 For most of us at Switchback Travel, winter is synonymous with ski season.
 Whether we’re lapping groomers at our local ski resort or waking up before the sun for a big-mountain objective, we’re constantly reaching for a ski pack to carry the essentials.
-Former senior editor Jenny Abegg enlisted a team of ski-savvy freelancers to kick off our list of 19 capable packs in 2020.
+Former senior editor Jenny Abegg enlisted a team of ski-savvy freelancers to kick off our list of 19 capable packs back in 2020.
 Based in eastern Washington, Jenny is no stranger to long, gear-intensive slogs in the mountains.
-Editor Maddie Downie took over the guide in 2024.
-A fan of type 2 touring adventures that involve more time with skis on her back than on her feet, Maddie continues to hone the list based on her extensive backcountry experience in the North Cascades.
+Editors Maddie Downie and Brooke Maushund took over the guide in 2024.
+Maddie is a fan of type 2 touring adventures that involve more time with skis on her back than on her feet, and she continues to help hone this list based on her extensive backcountry experience in the North Cascades.
+Brooke sees the mountains as a canvas and enjoys skiing most when it's combined with climbing and efficiently covering long distances to paint a beautiful adventure across ridgelines and down couloirs.
+She continues to seek the best pack to suit every flavor of ski adventure while avalanche forecasting, ski guiding, and going on long walks in the Eastern Sierra and Patagonia.

 Ski backpacks (smiling on snowy day at resort)